md-irohas/md-irohas.github.io/content/gallery/index.en.md

 {{< alert icon="circle-info" >}}
 Images in this gallery are shrinked and compressed to reduce server load.
-The original image will be available on blog posts.
+The original images will be available on blog posts.
 {{< /alert >}}